ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 4\.
 Uploads the filled in quick order file back to the system by drag and drop or file selection.

 5\.
 The file name appears in the **Add your order** section.
 At this point, only file validation is provided.
-The SKUs or product availability is not validated.
+The SKUs or product availability isn't validated.

 ![Customer uploads list of products](img/quick_order_add_order.png)